greyhats13/phl-store/README.md

 ### Why BottleRocket?

 The worker nodes in the managed node group use BottleRocket as the AMI.
-This is a lightweight, purpose-built OS for containerized workloads, & it comes with several advantages:
+This is a lightweight, purpose built OS for containerized workloads & it comes with several advantages:

 - Performance: Since it’s stripped down to just the essentials for running containers, it boots faster & uses fewer resources compared to general-purpose OSes.
 - Security: BottleRocket minimizes the attack surface by removing unnecessary packages & includes built-in hardening features like kernel lockdown.
 It integrates seamlessly with AWS services like SSM for secure management.